Cycling74/RNBOMetasound/docs/README.md

 As stated above, including a `[midiin]` (or `[notein]`) object in your RNBO patch will generate a `MIDI In` input pin on your RNBO node.
 You can send data to that pin from a `MIDI Out` pin that you create from another export's `[midiout]` object, but there are also two utility nodes that will help you generate and manipulate MIDI in the MetaSounds graph itself.

+Though there are not yet utility nodes built for this purpose, you can also generate `MIDI In` and `MIDI Out` pins with RNBO's other MIDI input and output objects like `[ctrlin]` or `[ctrlout]`.
+For example, if you include a `[ctrlout]` object in a RNBO patcher, the node built from that export will be able to send MIDI CC messages into a `MIDI In` pin on a second RNBO node whose export included `[ctrlin]`.

 #### Make Note

 ![make note and midi merge](img/makenote-merge.png)